 Praterstern In SnowBarnaby Jaco Skinner / Nikon D4

 From a social perspective, the daily routine in Vienna is just that; routine.
 Public transport runs like clockwork, refuse is collected frequently and on-time, the streets are clean, the air is fresh and the water the cleanest in the world.
 Or so I’m repeatedly told by the locals.

 The city consistently tops-trumps in global leader boards for standards of living, perhaps even offering a lifestyle for which there is no ‘better’ alternative.
 But dig deeper and one finds an all too familiar elitist conservatism nurturing nationalist idealism, born, no doubt, from historical pride and, indeed, failure.
-Racism is arguably rife amongst certain strands of the city hordes, propelled and fuelled by the fear-mongering far-right, spreading questionable vitriolic monologues throughout all seams of society.
+Racism is rife amongst strands of the city hordes, propelled and fuelled by the fear-mongering far-right, spreading their questionable vitriolic monologues throughout Austria’s conservative society.

-Being British, I’m no stranger to this type of political propaganda, I’m fairly sure our politicians conceived the vile marketing scam, and with daily Austrian headlines invariably targeting foreigners and their ‘inherent threat’ to ‘traditional Austrian values’, this is a sickening social disease to watch unfold.
-The thing is, I can’t help but think this collective hatred for foreigners is nothing new, that perhaps it’s been here all along, lurking in the shadows just waiting to be stoked again by deluded martyrs.
-Perhaps that could be said for all countries.
-Still, if this fear and hatred is the the social cost of creating utopia, well I think I’ll settle for somewhere a little less liveable.
+Being British, I’m no stranger to this type of political propaganda, our colonial past was arguably built on the manufacture of disinformation, so it comes as no surprise that with Austrian news headlines invariably targeting foreigners and their ‘inherent threat’ to traditional Austrian values, this sickening disease continues to unfold at pace across Europe.
+I can’t help but think this collective hatred for foreigners is nothing new, that it’s been here all along, lurking in the shadows waiting to be stoked by deluded martyrs.
+And if this fear and hatred is the social cost of reaching for utopia, I’d settle for somewhere a little less liveable.